George Forbes (New Zealand politician): Entry to parliament

 After the defeat of the Liberals in 1912, Mackenzie resigned as leader to become High Commissioner in London and once again Ward assumed the Liberal Party leadership.
 World War One resulted in a national government, combining Reform and Liberal under the leadership of Massey.
 In 1919, Ward and his Liberal colleagues resigned from the national government and, in the election of that year, Liberal was defeated, with Ward losing his own seat in parliament.
 William MacDonald was elected leader, but he died within the year, and Thomas Wilford was elected in his place.
 In 1920 Forbes became the deputy to Liberal leader Wilford, and did most of the work running the party administratively.

 By the early 1920s, the Liberal Party faced a decision as to its political future, having become squeezed from the left by the relatively recently formed Labour Party and from the right by the Reform Party.
 The Reform Party government of William Massey dominated the New Zealand political scene from 1912, having secured a number of former Liberal members and the conservative vote.
 In early 1922 the parliamentary Liberal Party (having by now sometimes adopted the name Liberal-Labour, as first used by Seddon) fused together with several other parliamentary elements opposing Reform and was renamed United Progressive Liberal-Labour.
 Wilford was elected leader and Forbes was elected onto the new party's executive committee.

 Many members of the Liberal Party, including Forbes, came to appreciate that a merger with the Reform Party was inevitable, seeing such co-operation as necessary to counteract the socialist and then somewhat militant Labour Party.
-When Massey died in 1925, the Liberal leader Wilford used the opportunity to approach Massey's successor with a merger proposal, suggesting that the new party could use the name "The National Party".
-The Liberal Party chose Forbes to represent them at the 1925 merger conference with Reform.
+When Massey died in 1925, the Liberal leader Wilford used the opportunity to approach Massey's successor with a merger proposal, suggesting that the new party could use the name 'The National Party'.
+The Liberal Party chose Forbes to lead their delegation at the 1925 merger conference with Reform.
 However, the new Reform Party leader, Gordon Coates preferred that the Liberals simply join Reform, and he rejected the Liberal proposal to instead form an entirely new party.
-Wilford declared that the Liberals would take the name "The National Party" regardless.
+Wilford declared that The Liberal Party would now take the name 'The National Party' regardless.

 In a strong display in the House on 29 July 1925, Forbes challenged Coates and told the House that Coates had misled the public about the reasons for the merger failing.
-Forbes indicated that the Liberals had been prepared to give Coates sole charge of forming a new ministry with a new Party, and he said, "We trusted the Prime Minister in a way that, speaking for myself, I have never before trusted any member of the Reform party, and I did not expect to be let down in the way I was."
-The missed opportunity for Coates to rearrange his ministry in 1925 and end the three-Party system has subsequently been seen by commentators as a serious tactical blunder that had consequences for the decade ahead.
+Forbes indicated that the Liberals had been prepared to give Coates sole charge of forming a new ministry with a new party, and he said, "We trusted the Prime Minister in a way that, speaking for myself, I have never before trusted any member of the Reform party, and I did not expect to be let down in the way I was."
+The missed opportunity for Coates to rearrange his ministry in 1925 and end the three-party system has subsequently been seen by commentators as a serious tactical blunder that had consequences for the decade ahead.